Path Integration

 If legs == “F”, the mask is np.array([True, False, False]) If legs == “FM”, the mask is np.array([True, True, False]) …

-flygym.examples.path_integration.util.extract_variables(trial_data: Dict[str, ndarray], time_scale: float, contact_force_thr: Tuple[float, float, float], legs: str, dt: float = 1e-4) Dict[str, ndarray]
+flygym.examples.path_integration.util.extract_variables(trial_data: dict[str, ndarray], time_scale: float, contact_force_thr: tuple[float, float, float], legs: str, dt: float = 1e-4) dict[str, ndarray]

 Extract variables used for path integration from trial data.
 The difference between load_trial_data and extract_variables is that the former loads the raw data from the trial (i.e., physics simulation).
 The latter extracts variables from these raw data subject to additional parameters such as time scale.
 For each trial, we only call load_trial_data once, but we may call extract_variables multiple times with different parameters.